Gerhard Puff

-In 1952, he traveled from Kansas City to Manhattan with his 17-year-old wife, Annie Laurie.
-By this time, his career as a bank robber had earned him a spot on the FBI's "Ten Most Wanted List".
-Shortly after he arrived at the Congress Hotel at 19 West 69th Street, FBI agents were waiting to arrest him.
+In November of 1951, the Johnson County National Bank and Trust Company in Prairie Village, Kansas, was robbed by Puff and Heroux of more than $62,000 in cash, large numbers of American Express Travelers checks and several denominations of Series E, unissued United States government bonds.
+They entered the bank and forced the tellers to open the vault at gun point before fleeing in a stolen convertible.
+Both were added the FBI Ten Most Wanted Fugitives List.
+Heroux was arrested in Miami, Florida, on July 25, 1952 and were able to determine that Puff traveled from Kansas City to Manhattan with his 17-year-old wife, Annie Laurie and was at the Congress Hotel at 19 West 69th Street in New York, FBI agents were waiting to arrest him.
 He did not remain at Room 904, but returned to the first floor in a few minutes by the stairway where FBI Special Agent Joseph John Brock, aged 44, was stationed.
-Puff encountered Agent Brock and shot him twice in the chest and took the collapsing officer's gun.
+Puff encountered Brock and shot him twice in the chest and took the collapsing officer's gun.
 Then, with a gun in each hand, Puff zig-zagged through the hotel's lobby, firing another shot at converging agents.
 Agents outside the hotel called on Puff to surrender.
 Puff responded with bullets before being shot and collapsing in the street.
 He was taken to a hospital for treatment, then to the prison ward at Bellevue.
 Brock was treated by a doctor on the scene, then rushed to a hospital where he was pronounced dead shortly after arrival.

 Death

 On May 15, 1953, in the United States District Court for the Southern District of New York, Gerhard Arthur Puff was found guilty of murder in the first degree and sentenced to death.
 Puff's attorney appealed the conviction to no avail.
 Puff was executed on August 12, 1954, at Sing Sing prison, Ossining, in the electric chair and declared dead at 11:08 p.m.
 He was one of the first people New York State Electrician Dow Hover was hired to execute.
-The execution was the fifth federal execution after President Dwight D. Eisenhower took office on January 20, 1953.